Structural Attention-Based Recurrent Variational Autoencoder for Highway Vehicle Anomaly Detection: Methodology

 \subsubsection{\textbf{Vehicle-Vehicle Self-Attention Network}}

 Our goal is to learn a representation of spatial interactions among vehicles.
 Rather than using convolutional methods like those in prior works~\cite{MAAD2021, LANEGCN2020}, we encode the positions of vehicles on the road at each time with scaled dot-product multi-head self-attention, which allows each head to learn different features of the data~\cite{attention}.

-We embed the coordinates of each car $X_t$ with a multi-layer perceptron (MLP) $f_Q^{VV}$ to obtain queries $Q_t^{VV}$:
+We embed the displacement of each car $X_t$ with a multi-layer perceptron (MLP) $f_Q^{VV}$ to obtain queries $Q_t^{VV}$:

 where $D$ is the attention size.
 Let $\mathbf{R}_t = \left[R_t^{(i, 1)}, ..., R_t^{(i, m)}\right]^\intercal$ be the displacements of all neighboring cars for the $i$-th car.
 We use two other MLPs, $f_K^{VV}$ and $f_V^{VV}$, to embed $\mathbf{R}_t$ to obtain keys $K_t^{VV}$ and values $V_t^{VV}$ respectively: